 Amazon's USP?
 Its Alexa smart voice assistant.
 The retail giant has led the way when it comes to all things voice control, helping us all become accustomed to talking our tech, whether that be to change the volume, dim the lights or order a pizza.
 Apple's Siri and Google Assistant may dominate the smartphone landscape, but Alexa leads the way in the home.

-Amazon has licensed Alexa to other hardware brands (including Sonos) since the voice assistant’s inception in 2014, helping the Alexa ecosystem grow to over 20,000 Alexa-compatible devices from more than 3,500 brands.
+Amazon has licensed Alexa to other hardware brands (including Sonos) since the voice assistant’s inception in 2014, helping the Alexa ecosystem grow to over 20,000 Alexa-compatible devices from more than 3500 brands.
 That includes excellent products such as the Sonos One, Sonos Beam and Ultimate Ears Megablast speakers.
-If chipset manufacturer Qualcomm carries through its intentions, we could soon see more Alexa-powered wireless headphones hit the market too.

-In the last few years, Amazon’s Echo range has comprised a handful of speakers (the Echo Dot, Echo 2, Echo Plus, Echo Show and Echo Spot) – all of which have, as of summer 2017, been able to work in a multi-room capacity.
+In the last few years, Amazon’s own Echo range has comprised a handful of speakers (the Echo Dot, Echo 2, Echo Plus, Echo Show and Echo Spot) – all of which have, since summer 2017, been able to work in a multi-room capacity.
 Group two or more speakers together and you can play music on them simultaneously.